Profile information Member settings

 Betting and gambling

-Research shows that 31% of surveyed Brits say that betting and gambling is their worst financial habit.
+Many Brits identify betting or gambling as their worst financial habit.
 A seemingly casual bet on football or horse racing can seem harmless, but it can quickly become a problem, due to betting’s addictive nature.
 Safeguards have been put in place – for example, gambling businesses must not accept credit cards for many types of betting – but you can still use them for lottery tickets and scratch cards when you buy other items alongside them.

 This means it is possible to bet with money that you don’t technically have, putting you in an impossible situation if you can’t pay off the card debt.
 In addition to this, individuals can still commit themselves to private bets that they don’t have the money to support, for example, via a private poker game.
 This can result in unpaid debt, which may result in you having to go to court.